Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 23 Desember 2025 16.35.39 UTC
+- WIB: Selasa, 23 Desember 2025 17.36.02 UTC
-- WITA: Selasa, 23 Desember 2025 17.35.39 UTC
+- WITA: Selasa, 23 Desember 2025 18.36.02 UTC
-- WIT: Selasa, 23 Desember 2025 18.35.39 UTC
+- WIT: Selasa, 23 Desember 2025 19.36.02 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: technology
+Kategori: motivational